shadi1717/oracle-cloud-data-platform-workshop/Lab100/LabGuide100.md

 ![](./images/adw3img.png " ")

 -  Your instance will begin provisioning.
-Once the state goes from Provisioning to Available, click on your ADW display name to see its details.
+Once the state goes from Provisioning to Available, you will see details about it.
+You can always click on your ADW display name from the OCI cloud console to see these details.
 Note: Here, the name is ADWDEMO, but instead, you should see your **ADW\_FIRSTNAME\_LASTNAME**.

 ![](./images/Part_1_Step_2_5.png " ")